 Susan Dinkelspiel Cerny wrote “Berkeley Landmarks” an illustrated guide to Berkeley, California architectural heritage

 I just saw the amazing Hume Cloister earlier in the day.
-We see beautiful homes every week … let know what your perfect home looks like and we’ll find it for you!
+We see beautiful homes every week … let us know what your perfect home looks like and we’ll find it for you!